What is Borax?

 These less known uses for borax include non-invasive ways to improve the health of plants and animals.

-- Borax can be used to combat bugs including ants, fleas, cockroaches, and other pests.
+17. Borax can be used to combat bugs including ants, cockroaches, and other pests.
 Just sprinkle equal parts of borax and sugar on the area where you think the pests are present.
+However be wary that borax can be very toxic to small kids and pets if ingested in large quantities.
+(Here are several more natural methods of pest control for your yard and garden: Natural Garden Pest Control Methods)

 Warning: Don’t use borax freely in your garden as it can be toxic to plants.
 Use a diluted solution on some plants and see how they react.
 If it is too much dilute it some more.